joshua-frey-wsu/Correlation-Analysis-Amazon-Customer-Reviews/README.md

 I performed correlation analysis on whether vine reviews had an impact on the star rating of a product from a [Kaggle Amazon Customer Review Dataset](https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset).
 Amazon vine is an invitation-only program that selects the most insightful reviewers to allow them to order items free of charge and share their product experiences with Amazon customers.
 I wanted to determine if there was a bias in vine reviews due to getting items for free by looking at the star rating given.

 ### Motivation
 This project was a group project assigned in my Data Mining class at my university.
 My teammates and I divided the project by each doing different data mining tasks on the Amazon Customer Review Dataset.
 I chose to do correlation analysis becauese while my group members and I were going through the dataset we discovered the attribute known as [_vine_](https://www.amazon.com/vine/about).
-We decided to look into what vine was and we realized that we could maybe find some interesting correlation between whether a review was written by a vine member were given higher ratings in their reviews of a product than non-vine members.
+We decided to look into what vine was and we realized that we could maybe find some interesting correlation between whether a review written by a vine member were given higher ratings in their reviews of a product than non-vine members.

 ## Installation